aiidateam/acwf-verification-scripts/1-preliminary/magnetic-verification/README.md

 As some configurations are still refined, we start the verification for a subset.
 This list will be updated:
 * `PBE-magnetic-d-block-OFClBr`: Only d-block elements and `O, F, Cl, Br`.
 Note, only magnetic configurations are included.
+* `PBE-magnetic-f-block-Pt`: Only f-block elements and Pt-Diamond, as the Pt-Diamond configuration required some refinement after the first iteration (the central magnetization was too small).
+Note, only magnetic configurations are included.

 ## Outputs